OpenTermsArchive/contrib-versions/Wordpress/Privacy Policy.md

 Change log

+*   February 21, 2020: Updated for WooCommerce Payments and added a new section: “Other Information and Resources.”
 *   _December 31, 2019_: Updated for California Consumer Privacy Act and miscellaneous clarification throughout.
 *   _October 2, 2019:_ A few miscellaneous changes, such as new sections about translations of this Privacy Policy and how to opt out of our internal analytics program.
 *   _May 31, 2019:_ Included information for the Recurring Payments feature.